Search...

 Directions on Google Maps

-St James’s is a welcoming and inclusive Church of England church in the heart of London.
-As well as being a house of prayer, it strives to be a place of imagination, courage and hope, building community with people of all faiths and none.
-It is a place where everyone can reflect, belong, create and debate.
-Join us for daily services and a varied creative programme.
+St James’s is a welcoming and inclusive Church of England parish in the heart of London.
+Because we are an open house of prayer, we strive to be a place of imagination, courage and hope, building community with people of all faiths and none.
+This Christmas, join us for traditional carol services, inspirational concerts and joyful celebration of the light that shines in the darkness.

 We offer daily services and a creative programme of talks, events and concerts.
 We seek to be a welcoming space for people to reflect, create and debate.